rgreen88/AndroidVideoStreamDemo/README.md

 "# AndroidVideoStreamDemo"

 Replacing deprecated ProgressDialog with ProgressBar in a bit.
+DONE Loading text removed after video loads and plays.